 Everyone has good intentions… Everyone WANTS to do the right thing (e.g., read the doc sent out by email the night before).
 But good intentions are never enough.

 Stuff doesn’t get done based solely on people’s good intentions.
 Change can’t happen based only on good intentions.
 What you need is a way to mechanize people’s good intentions.

 “Mechanisms” are the way.
-A Mechanism is complete processes that ensures things get done.
-A complete process is a ‘virtuous cycle’ that reinforces and improves itself as it operates.
-Like a snowball rolling down hill.
+A Mechanism is a complete process that ensures things get done.
+A complete process is a ‘virtuous cycle’ that reinforces and improves itself as it operates like a snowball rolling downhill.

-Next you need adoption.
-Leaders cannot “do” anything without getting others to broadly adopt and implement mechanisms.
-So strong leaders actively encourage and reinforce adoption of mechanisms.
+Next, you need adoption.
+Leaders cannot “do” anything without getting others to adopt and implement mechanisms broadly.
+So strong leaders actively encourage and reinforce the adoption of mechanisms.

 But nothing’s perfect.
 No mechanism is perfect.
-So leaders need to be able to see if a mechanism is being adopted and to understand if the use of the mechanism is leading towards the desired outputs.
+So leaders need to see if a mechanism is being adopted and understand if the use of the mechanism is leading towards the desired outputs.
 Inspection requires leaders to *audit* the output and course correct.